genesiscloud/genesis-cloud-inference-articles/art01.md

 nvidia-smi
 ```

-You should get the output looking like:
+You should get an output similar to this:

 ```
 +-----------------------------------------------------------------------------+